Introduction to Orchids

 About the event

-The course begins in the classroom with a welcome and introduction to the day.
-This is followed by an illustrated talk about orchids, their lifecycle and conservation.
+The course will start with an introduction to the day, followed by an illustrated talk about orchids, their life cycle and conservation.

-Mid morning we will leave Tyland Barn to visit sites selected for the known presence of orchids in flower.
+We will then leave Tyland Barn to visit sites selected for the known presence of orchids in flower.
 Due to the vagaries of the weather and orchid flowering periods some may still be encountered in leaf.

 We shall travel in students’ own cars (combining where possible to reduce parking problems) Some spaces will be available in the leader’s car.